tylerchilds/plan68/README.md

 ## Architecture.md

 * /
+  * README.md
+    * This file, heyo!
   * index.html
+    * has the importmap for resolves '@silly/*' org URs
+    * try a cloud version like on [Plan98](https://plan98.org)
+  * /public/
+    * resources for the commonwealth of all
-    * load this however
+      * types.js
-    * optionally load as plan98.org/server.js default using `deno task start`
+        * virtual machine assurance, like .java or .net or .ts
       * elf.js
-    * a hypothetical elf
-  * README.md
-    * This file, heyo!
+        * establishes the self-transforming properties
       * saga.js
-    * A playwright processor for play
+        * A playwright processor for playtime
-  * /public/
-    * resources available in public restrooms
   * /private/
     * resources hidden from .gitignore
   * /elves/